 If there is a concern about baby’s iron level, have it tested before supplementing.

-- Hunger can create an unhappy experience for everyone.
+- Don’t let baby get too hungry.
+Hunger can create an unhappy experience for everyone.
 Be sure to nurse or bottle feed baby up to an hour before offering solids so that his tummy isn’t empty.

-- Forget about expectations and let it be a learning experience.
-Baby probably won’t eat much at first, and that’s ok!
+- Manage your expectations.
+Forget about expectations and let it be a learning experience.
+Baby probably won’t eat much at first, and that’s ok.

-- Realize that it may be a slow process.
+- Be patient.
 Babies can take a longer time when they’re in charge.
 As they get the hang of it, feeding time will be quicker.

-- It will be messy.
+- Embrace the mess.
 Many parents find a naked baby is easiest to clean up afterwards.

-- Don’t serve small pieces of food but instead serve pieces of food large enough for baby to grasp easily.
+- Don’t cut food too small.
+Don’t serve small pieces of food.
+Instead, serve pieces of food large enough for baby to grasp easily.
 Some families find cutting food with a crinkle cutter or rolling pieces of food in oat flour can make pieces easier for baby to hold.

-- If food can be smashed between your finger and thumb, it’s probably appropriate for baby.
+- Make food soft enough.
+If food can be smashed between your finger and thumb, it’s probably appropriate for baby.

-- Don’t put more than a few pieces of food on the highchair tray or table at once, so baby won’t get overwhelmed (or have as much to throw!)
+- Don’t overwhelm.
+Avoid putting more than a few pieces of food on the highchair tray or table at once.

-Keep in mind that you can always do a hybrid approach to feeding.
-Super soft foods like avocado and sweet potato might be better served with a spoon.
-Let your child play and try to feed herself using the utensil.
-You’d be surprised just how well she can imitate you!
-Some moms let baby gnaw on soft pear slices, but prefer to spoon feed foods like puréed meat or bone broth.
+If the process is slow going or you find yourself overwhelmed, you can always do a hybrid approach to feeding.
+Some moms let baby gnaw on soft pear slices, but prefer to spoon feed foods like pureed meat or bone broth.
 I know some parents who make smoothies, which a baby can drink through a straw if the family is on the go.
 Just know that you can experiment with feeding approaches that work best for your family and lifestyle.
-(Although it’s best to probably stick with a few set routines so your baby doesn’t get confused.)

 Get The Top 25 Food Ideas for Baby-Led Weaning